gitjit/gitjit.github.io/about.md

     <span>Here's the overlay text</span>
 </div>-->

-My name is Jithesh Chandrasekharan.I am passionate about programming and have been working as a Software Engineer/Architect for more than a decade now.I love what I do and hope you find this blog useful.
+My name is Jithesh Chandrasekharan.I am passionate about programming and have been working as a Software Engineer/Architect for more than a decade now.
+I love what I do and hope you find this blog useful.

-This blog is mainly about my latest experiences or experiments with technologies, I’m using at work or for fun during my part time .
+JMedim(Jithesh's medium) is a programming journal, where I documents my experiments with technologies, I’m using at work or for fun during my part time .

 My recent focus in on data and cloud technologies, so expect more posts on that topic.

-PepGin : It stands for pepper and ginger.
-Nick name of my son and daughter.

 <!--My favorite form of communication is Twitter, where you'll find me ranting 140 characters at a time at <span><a href="https://twitter.com/gitjit"><i class="fa fa-twitter"></i></a></span>.